MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 And the next figure as State #3 (with the third move marked in Purple)

 <img src="img\HoleGame_SelfLoop_Fixed_State3.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> Hole Filling Game is completed in  State #3 (Purple)</p>
+<p style="text-align:center"> Hole-Filling Game is completed in  State #3 (Purple)</p>

-If instead we had flipped the order of the blue and yellow state we would have never formed a loop or become disconnected and we would have been able to represent the same matches in the same order.
+If instead we had flipped the order of the blue and yellow state (notice below that the blue and yellow arrows have swapped spots) we would have never formed a self-loop and we would have been able to represent the same match cuts in a different order, but without the possibility of exiting before fixing the erroneous self-loop.

 <img src="img\HoleGame_NoLoop.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> Hole Filling Game is completed without forming a loop</p>
+<p style="text-align:center"> Hole-Filling Game is completed without forming a loop</p>

 If you are cutting and matching to points between CP1 and KP2 and matching from a hole on the same side to prevent a loop you must do the following: